kata-containers/documentation/design/kata-2-0-metrics.md

 Kata 2.0 metrics strongly depend on [Prometheus](https://prometheus.io/), a graduated project from CNCF.

-Kata Containers 2.0 introduces a new Kata component called `kata-magent` which is used to monitor the other Kata components on the host.
+Kata Containers 2.0 introduces a new Kata component called `kata-monitor` which is used to monitor the other Kata components on the host.
 It's the monitor interface with Kata runtime, and we can do something like these:

 - Get metrics
 - Get events
-- Extend hypervisor commands

 In this document we will cover metrics only.
 And until now it only supports metrics function.